 Support student researcher professional development by partially funding (up to $500) conference attendance to present research findings.
 Funds must be used to offset the cost of conference registration, travel, lodging, or meals associated with presenting at a conference.

 - Annually, the Endowment will earmark $1,000 (two $500 awards) for this purpose.

-- On or before January 15th or June 15th, interested students will submit an application
+On or before January 15th or June 15th, interested students will submit an application that includes:

 (Form can be filled out, saved & submitted using Acrobat Reader.)